 Analyze product usage to capture at-risk users as part of your customer retention analytics

 Some customers are going to be at more risk of churning than others, and a good way of identifying these customers is by analyzing customer journey and product usage.
 The first step in this analysis is to map your user journey.

 - What touchpoints should a healthy user have with your product?
 In other words, determine what features customers should be using, when they should begin using them, and how often.

 - Set up in-app events that occur at each step of the user journey to motivate user progress along with it and to track that progression.

-Now that key engagement points have been established, it’s possible to identify customers who are at risk of churning due to low product engagement.
-For example, the number of your product’s tools a customer utilizes is a good indicator of their engagement:
+Now that key engagement points have been established for an existing customer, it’s possible to identify customers who are at risk of churning due to low product engagement.
+For example, the number of your product’s tools a customer utilizes is a good indicator of their engagement.